 - Walk here as much as you can.
 In these remote places, you are going to love it.
 Also, there isn’t much of public transport available.
-Horse driven carts/ sled is always available but doesn’t make it a go-to option all the time.
+Horse driven cart/ sled is always available but doesn’t make a go-to option all the time.
 Plenty of buses are available in the city center region.

 Mountains in southern Poland lie in their calm slumber and continue being awesome.
 If you have been to this part of Europe and still haven’t stopped by Zakopane, you are missing a great deal in life!